 The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users, as you can infer by reading the release notes.
 There is no email reflector, blog, whatever, for SkookumLogger.
 Please contact me directly if you find a bug or want to discuss a feature.

-To use SkookumLogger, download the zip file and move the SkookumLogger application to your Applications folder.
-You will need to install drivers for your serial hardware if it uses a type of USB-serial adapter other than FTDI.
+SkookumLogger is signed with my Apple developer certificate and Sparkle is used for secure updates.
+It is self-contained, except that you will need to install drivers for your serial hardware if it uses a type of USB-serial adapter other than FTDI.

 SkookumLogger has a Help Book that is the most current documentation.